 A Board of Directors (7) is elected by the membership at its annual general meeting which takes place in early spring each year.
 Profiles of our Board and Employees can be found under Our People.

 The Board appoints a Chairperson, Vice Chairperson, Finance Director and Company Secretary and meets monthly.
-The Board is focused on the strategic operation of the organisation.
+The Board is focused on the strategic direction of the organisation.

-The HAI employs three staff members: a Chief Executive Officer, an Administrator, a Membership and Website Coordinator, and an Advocacy and Communications Coordinator
+The HAI employs four staff members: a Chief Executive Officer, an Administrator, a Membership and Website Coordinator, and an Advocacy and Communications Coordinator

 The HAI operates under the rules of its Constitution, in line with the provisions of the Charities Act 2009 and the Companies Act 2014.
 The HAI Strategic Plan 2021–2023 clarifies the association’s mission, vision and values.
 It outlines a series of aims that will advocate for our members and the wider humanist community, and strengthen the rights of the non-religious in Ireland.